gitlabhq/gitlabhq/doc/api/issues.md

 ## Unsubscribe from an issue

-Unsubscribes from an issue to not receive notifications from that issue.
-If the operation is successful, status code `201` together with the updated issue is returned.
+Unsubscribes the authenticated user from the issue to not receive notifications from it.
+If the operation is successful, status code `200` together with the updated issue is returned.
 If the user is not subscribed to the issue, the status code `304` is returned.
 If the project or issue is not found, status code `404` is returned.

 ```
-POST /projects/:id/issues/:issue_id/unsubscribe
+DELETE /projects/:id/issues/:issue_id/subscription
 ```

 | Attribute | Type | Required | Description |